Bone Research Society

 BRS Clinical ordinary member

-Beth Curtis undertook her undergraduate medical training at the University of Oxford, graduating in 2010.
-Whilst there, she undertook a BA in Medical Sciences and developed interests in both rheumatology and human development.
+Beth undertook her undergraduate medical training at the University of Oxford, graduating in 2010.
+Whilst there, she gained a first class BA in Medical Sciences and developed interests in both rheumatology and human development.

-She has also contributed to parallel projects on drug safety in various rheumatological conditions, working within a European collaboration, ESCEO, and with the British Society for Rheumatology, in addition to projects on fractures and bone health using data from Clinical Practice Research Datalink and UK Biobank.
+She has also contributed to parallel projects on drug safety in various rheumatological conditions, working within a European collaboration, ESCEO, and with the British Society for Rheumatology, in addition to projects on fractures, bone health, ageing and frailty using data from Clinical Practice Research Datalink and UK Biobank.
 She has been the recipient of Young Investigator awards from ESCEO, ASBMR, BSR, NOS and BRS and was nominated to attend the Global Young Scientists Summit in Singapore in 2017.

 Research profile: Clinical/Translational

-Interests: Ageing, Bone Density, Bone Strength, Clinical Medicine, Epidemiology, Genetics, Mineralisation, Nutrition, Osteoarthritis, Osteoporosis, Pharmacology, Translational Medicine.
+Interests: Ageing, Bone Density, Bone Strength, Clinical Medicine, Clinical Trials, Computer Tomography, DXA, Epidemiology, Genetics, Imaging, Muscle, Nutrition, Osteoarthritis, Osteoporosis, Pharmacology, Rare Bone Diseases, Translational Medicine.

 Meet the Committee